 What Are the Average Salaries for Veterinary Assistants?

 Are you looking to turn your love of animals into a career?
-As a veterinary assistant, you will help care for animals by assisting veterinarians in animal hospitals and clinics.
-Read on to discover how the average salary varies depending on experience, location, industry and employer.
+As a veterinary assistant, you will help care for animals by assisting veterinarians and veterinary technologists or technicians.
+Read on to discover how the average salary varies depending on experience, location, and industry.
 Schools offering Veterinary Technology degrees can also be found in these popular choices.

 In order to begin working in this field, you'll be required to have a high school diploma.
 Most veterinary assistants begin their careers with on-the-job training.
 However, you may choose to further develop your knowledge and skills through veterinary assistant training programs offered by technical schools and community colleges.

 |Work Environment||Animal hospitals, private vet clinics, research facilities; higher-than-average risk of on-the-job injury|